Start procedure & divisions

 Change of start wave

 For changing to a different starting wave, a request must be submitted with the wave change form, after registration and receival of the entry fee.
 The allocation is made by the organizer and participants will be informed accordingly.
+The organization reserves the right not to consider any applications after 16 February.

 If there are qualifications from the Engadin Skimarathon from the past two years, no applications will be processed.